Last Updated on March 8, 2023 by Timothy Byron Smith

 5. Make Latte by Frothing Milk in a Glass Jar

 This is by far the most fun way to froth your milk.
-It is also the best if you don’t have electric whisks or a french press and don’t care about buying the tools.
+It is also best if you don’t have electric whisks or a french press and don’t care about buying the tools.
 All you need is a glass jar and a lid that covers it securely.

 Begin, of course, by heating up the milk.
-Once you have achieved the right milk temperature, pour it in the glass jar.
+Once you have achieved the right milk temperature, pour it into the glass jar.
 Secure the lid tightly and shake.
 Yes!
 You shake it as much as you can, as vigorously as you can.
 Maybe even put some tunes on and groove as you do it.

 This is a two-in-one method where you both end up frothing your milk and shaking off some tension in the body and stress.
 When you’ve given it a good shake for at least thirty seconds and are pleased with the results, add it to the espresso cup.
 Or shake more if you think it’s not frothy enough.